smyachenkov/blog/content/posts/json-difference-in-java.md

 date: 2020-06-10T00:00:00+03:00
 draft: false
 tags: [programming, java]
-description: "Calculating difference between JSON objects."
 ---

-Sometimes we want to know the difference between 2 or more JSON documents.
+Lets think about a task, where we want to know the difference between 2 or more JSON documents.
 We may want to do it to display the history of edits of the document to review, validate, and have a chance to roll back these changes.

 For example, if we have two documents describing the movie Titanic: